Quig-Enterprises/PHPAntiSpam/README.md

 [![Code Climate](https://codeclimate.com/github/bgruszka/PHPAntiSpam/badges/gpa.svg)](https://codeclimate.com/github/bgruszka/PHPAntiSpam)

 ## PHPAntiSpam is a library that recognize if documents / messages / texts are spam or not.
 The library use statistical analysis.
+This library has been forked from https://github.com/bgruszka/PHPAntiSpam, which at the time had not been updated in over 9 years.

 ## Explanation in 4 steps:
 * Create tokenizer